-Bullying happens anywhere
+- Bullying happens anywhere

-- at school

-- on the way to school

-- in the playground
+- · at school · in the playground

-- in the toilets
+- · in the toilets

-- on school outings
+- · on school outings

-- on the phone or the internet
+- · on the phone or the internet

 How does it feel to be bullied?

 Bullying is hurtful and children who are bullied feel unhappy, frightened and lonely.